lsst/rsp_lsst_io/docs/guides/notebooks/starting-and-stopping/index.rst

 Use the "File" menu in the top menu bar.
 To safely shut down a Notebook, choose "Close and Shutdown Notebook".
 To safely shut down a JupyterLab server and log out of the RSP, choose "Save all, Exit, and Log Out".
-It is recommended you log out every time you are finished with a session in order to both preserve resources for other users and to ensure you re-enter the RSP in a known state every time.
+It is recommended to log out every time upon finishing with a session in order to both preserve resources for other users and to ensure re-entering the RSP in a known state every time.
 To help users avoid issues with stale instances, sessions will be automatically shut-down after 5 days of inactivity, or after 25 days.